fmauffrey/ChIP-seq_bact/data/README.md

-# Data Documentation for Snakemake Pipeline
+# Files and formats

 This directory contains the data needed for the analysis.
+Put all files (samples, control, genome) in this folder.
 Keep a consistent name for the pipeline to find the correct files.
+A control sample is expected for noise reduction.

 ## Datasets